timesscar/tinyllama-docs/docs/itxllama/index.md

-# ITX-Llama - A modern Retro Computing Experience
+# ITX-Llama - Modern Retro Computing

 The ITX-Llama is a modern recreation of the best that late DOS/early Windows 98 computing had to offer, now re-imagined into an ITX form-factor!
 For more information, visit this [Vogons thread][vogons-thread].